 New developments at FBOs including regulations and noise issues; legal disputes; openings, acquisitions and mergers.

-The Jet Centre at London City Airport (LCY) is set to conclude a $500,000 renovation of its passenger facility next month.
-Aimed at streamlining the passenger experience, the improvements, such as a relocated entrance adjacent to the car park and a new layout to facilitate interaction between staff and customers, allow the facility now to offer a “60-second plane-to-car” arrival pledge.
-Other additions include a new crew facility, private guest meeting room and an updated customs and security screening facility.
+The Jet Centre at London City Airport (LCY) concluded a $500,000 renovation of its passenger facility last month.
+Aimed at streamlining the passenger experience, with improvements such as a relocated entrance adjacent to the car park and a new layout to facilitate interaction between staff and customers, the facility now offers a “60-second plane to car” arrival pledge.